Close Menu

 A SWERY roguelite, a SUDA pitch

 The game opens with a highly stylized animated intro that could have come straight out of a Tarantino project.
 The premise: a top-tier agent is on a mission to purge a hotel that shelters murderers and criminals.
-Fate intervenes, taking the agent (quite brutally) out of the equation and leaving rookie marshal Justine to take on the job—begrudgingly teaming up with the spirit of the notorious killer Dr. Carnival.
+Fate intervenes, taking the agent (quite brutally) out of the equation and leaving rookie marshal Justine to take on the job, begrudgingly teaming up with the spirit of the notorious killer Dr. Carnival.
 Come to think of it, the comparison with a Smith/Rodriguez team-up lands even harder, as the setup has more than a little in common with From Dusk Till Dawn.

-Roguelite Roots and Structure
+Roguelite roots and structure

-And it’s in the gameplay that White Owls Inc.’s “quality” comes through, for better or worse.
+It’s in the gameplay that White Owls Inc.’s “quality” comes through, for better or worse.

 Hotel Barcelona review - Boss Eve